-Changes in telecommunications technology most often have a greater impact on DuPage ETSB's operations than changes in current economic conditions; however, because of the significant adverse effects that the pandemic (COVID-19) has had, and will continue to have on the State's economy, the economy could impact DuPage ETSB in FY2024.
-Most notably, the supply chain issue associated with hardware manufactured outside of the United States has impacted operations as many consumable items are now back ordered for several months.
-This demand issue has translated into increased prices for these items.
+Changes in telecommunications technology most often have a greater impact on DuPage ETSB's operations than changes in current economic conditions; and will continue to have on the State's economy, the economy could impact DuPage ETSB in FY2025.
+Most notably, the supply chain issue associated with hardware manufactured outside of the United States has impacted operations as many consumable items continue to be back ordered for several months.

-DuPage ETSB is funded by a portion of the \$1.50 monthly surcharge fee that communications carriers are required to impose on their customers, as directed by State statutes.
-A portion of the surcharge fee is held in reserve by the State to fund the replacement of the state-wide Next Generation 9-1-1 Network, administrative costs and expenses associated with the current network.
-Considering the significant economic impacts of COVID-19, and the necessity of an effective and efficient 9-1-1 system, the Illinois General Assembly, under 50 ILCS 750/0.01, extended the sunset of the Emergency Telephone System Act to December 31, 2025.
+DuPage ETSB is funded by 9-1-1 surcharge.
+The monthly surcharge fee is \$1.50 per device per month capable of dialing 9-1-1 or a device with a SIM card that communications carriers are required to impose on their customers, as directed by State statute.
+A portion of the surcharge fee is allocated by statute to fund the replacement of the state-wide Next Generation 9-1-1 Network, administrative costs and expenses associated with the current network, and the necessity of an effective and efficient 9-1-1 system.
+The Illinois General Assembly, under 50 ILCS 750/0.01, extended the sunset of the Emergency Telephone System Act to December 31, 2025.
+HB1866, filed January 29, 2025, proposes an extension of the sunset to December 31, 2028.